ai-forever/mgpt/README.md

 ## Contributing

-We welcome community contributions to the model, and celebrate both its inference and training technique enhencements
+We welcome community contributions to the model, and celebrate both its inference and training technique enhancements